Son says father accused of slaying is ‘not a monster’

 LANCASTER, Pa.
 (AP) - The son of a Pennsylvania man charged with murder in a fire that killed his wife nearly nine years ago is defending his father, saying he is “not a monster.”

-Fifty-two-year-old Carlos Montalvo-Rivera of Lancaster was charged last week with homicide and arson in the death of 30-year-old Olga Sanchez-Reyes.
-Authorities allege that he deliberately set the family’s home on fire in 2010.
+Carlos Montalvo-Rivera, 52, of Lancaster was charged last week with homicide and arson in the death of 30-year-old Olga Sanchez-Reyes.
+Authorities allege that he deliberately set the family’s home on fire in December 2010.
+The couple’s three children, ages 8, 9 and 13, were rescued from the roof by neighbors, but the 9-year-old had severe arm burns and the 8-year-old fell and fractured her arm.

-Montalvo-Rivera’s son, 22-year-old Carlos Xavier Montalvo, who was 13 at the time of the fire, posted a video on Facebook saying his father treated his mother “like a queen.”
+Montalvo-Rivera’s son, Carlos Xavier Montalvo, 22, who was 13 at the time of the fire, posted a video on Facebook saying his father treated his mother “like a queen.”

+“He’s not a monster,” Montalvo said in Thursday’s video.
+“In my eyes, he was never that.
+Never will be.”

-He told LNP newspaper in an email that his father “was and has been the greatest father he could be.”
-He said he and his sisters “are going to stick by him till the end.”
+He told LNP newspaper in an email that his father “was and has been the greatest father he could be,” and “never not once gave up on us.”
+He said “I love him to death and I hope he knows that,” vowing that he and his sisters “are going to stick by him till the end.”

+Authorities allege that Montalvo-Rivera - who also faces charges of attempted homicide, aggravated assault, reckless endangerment and child endangerment - changed his story about the fatal fire at least three times over the years.

+Police say he said an unknown intruder knocked him unconscious and tied him up before pouring gas onto his wife and setting her afire in the master bedroom.
+A neighbor, however, told police that he saw Montalvo-Rivera trying to climb up the burning house from a foot alley and his hands were free.
+Investigators said he gave varying accounts about how he was bound and when he got free.

 Sign up for Daily Newsletters